By the way, one more thing about this Brown hearing, this FEMA hearing.

 We found out that all this reporting, what was going on down there was absolutely bogus.

-That was none of it happened.
+None of it happened.

 No anarchy, no rapes, no murders, none of this stuff.

-It didn't happen at the Superdome or the Convention Center.
+It didn't happen at the Superdome or the convention center.

-And Mike Brown testifying at FEMA today has essentially said, hey, I believe the media reports what's going on in there.
+And Mike Brown testifying at FEMA today essentially said, hey, I believe the media reports what's going on in there.

 We had buses ready to evacuate Superdome, but I'm not law enforcement.